Bakhshial/Final_Year_Project/README.md

     pip install -r requirements.txt and setup.py file

+#### data_manager.py file
+ The data_manager.py file defines a DataManager class responsible for extracting, cleaning, and processing text from various file formats (PDF, DOCX, TXT, etc.), including web scraping.
+It manages text embeddings using Hugging Face models, stores the embeddings in a Chroma vector store, and provides functionality for querying and retrieval.
+The class also supports chunking large text into manageable sizes for embedding and storing.

 Set up your API keys for GROQ and Hugging Face by exporting them as environment variables:

     export GROQ_API_KEY=your_api_key